MuhammadIsmailShakir2009/smit-hackathon/HACKATHON/README.md

 2. Extract skills, experience, education, and text similarity via NLP.
 3. Predict a **job-fit probability** using a custom **PyTorch ANN** (the primary predictive engine).
 4. Explain every prediction using **SHAP** (Explainable AI) + a confidence score.
-5. Use an **LLM (OpenAI)** only for summarization, natural-language explanation, and report writing.
+5. Use an **LLM (gemini ai)** only for summarization, natural-language explanation, and report writing.
 6. Let an HR reviewer **Approve / Reject / Modify** each AI recommendation (Human-in-the-Loop).
 7. Generate a **downloadable PDF report** with an executive summary and business model.